gianpaj/fresnel/README.md

 ## Overview

-When writing responsive components it's common to use media queries to adjust the display when certain conditions are met.
+When writing responsive components, it's common to use media queries to adjust the display when certain conditions are met.
 Historically this has taken place directly in CSS/HTML:

 ```css